 - If there’s no real trend or seasonality, the results can be off

-Method 2: Linear Regression for Demand Forecasting
+Method 2: Linear Regression for Demand Forecasting in Excel

 Linear regression helps you forecast future demand based on a related factor you can control, like ad spend, discount percentage, or number of impressions.